 "My mom was recently diagnosed and treated for triple negative breast cancer and I was her primary carer.
 Her treatment consisted of surgery followed by rounds of chemo.
 It was honestly quite sad to know that her treatment options were the same to when she was first diagnosed, almost two decades ago.
-We’re also both BRCA1 carriers which increases our risk of developing breast cancer, so it’s really important for me to do something that promotes research into this field.
 Being part of the Cancer Insights Panel gives me a chance to contribute to CRUK’s work and to support and influence cancer research.
-In a way, every time I attend a panel meeting or fill out a survey, I feel like I’m carrying on the fight that my mom fought so bravely."
+Mom is now doing well and in a way, every time I attend a panel meeting or fill out a survey, I feel like I’m carrying on the fight that my mom fought so bravely."

 How do you find being involved in the charity’s work?

 "The best thing about being part of the Cancer Insights Panel is the variety of work we do.
 The panel doesn’t focus on only one specific area of Cancer Research UK.
 It has involvement in all areas of the charity, from helping researchers improve research or patient engagement to consulting us on different campaigns.
 The staff looking after us are kind and patient and always provide all the information you need.
 As a full-time worker, the involvement is great because it’s quite flexible.
 There are times where I haven’t been able to make the meeting but received emails outlining the outcomes of the meeting and I can also provide feedback virtually."